The Eric Wright Charitable Trust

 • Always make initial contact first - This is explicitly required and shows respect for their process

-• Emphasize North West England connection - Geographic alignment is non-negotiable
+• Emphasise North West England connection - Geographic alignment is non-negotiable

-• Highlight direct beneficiary impact - They prioritize organizations serving beneficiaries directly
+• Highlight direct beneficiary impact - They prioritise organisations serving beneficiaries directly

 • Consider timing carefully - First-come, first-served basis means early applications may have better chances

-• Match organizational size to program - Choose between Community and Minor Grants based on your organization's scale
+• Match organisational size to programme - Choose between Community and Minor Grants based on your organisation's scale

 • Prepare for binary outcomes - No appeals process, so ensure application quality from the start